jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 ### Setup the Jupyterhub and Jupyterlab in a virtual environment

 First we create a virtual environment under '/opt/jupyterhub'.
-The '/opt' folder is apps not belonging to the operating system are [commonly installed](https://unix.stackexchange.com/questions/11544/what-is-the-difference-between-opt-and-usr-local).
+The '/opt' folder is where apps not belonging to the operating system are [commonly installed](https://unix.stackexchange.com/questions/11544/what-is-the-difference-between-opt-and-usr-local).
 Both jupyterlab and jupyterhub will be installed into this virtualenv.
 Create it with the command: